Lead Opinion

 A

 The story of the Excessive Fines Clause begins in the “early days of English justice, before crime and tort were clearly distinct.”
 Jeffries 154.
-Under the Saxon legal system in pre-Norman England, the victim of a wrong would, rather than seek vengeance through retaliation or “blood-feud,” accept financial compensation for the injury from the wrongdoer.
+Under the Saxon legal system in pre-Norman England, the victim of a wrong would, rather than seek vengeance through retaliation or “blood-feud,” accept financial compensation for the injury from the wrongdoеr.
 The wrongdoer could also be made to pay an additional sum “on the ground that every evil deed inflicts a wrong on society in general.”
 W. McKechnie, Magna Carta 284-285 (1958) (McKechnie).

 At some point after the Norman Conquest in 1066, this method of settling disputes gave way to a system in which individuals who had engaged in conduct offensive to the Crown placed themselves “in the King’s mercy” so as not to have to satisfy all the monetary claims against them.
 Id., at 285.
 See generally 2 F. Pollock & F. Maitland, The History of English Law 512-516 (2d ed.
 1899) (Pollock & Maitland).
 In order to receive clemency, these individuals were required to pay an “amercement” to the Crown, its representative, or

-The amount of an amercement was set arbitrarily, according to the extent to which the King or his officers “chose to relax the forfeiture of all the offender‘s goods.”
+The amount of an amercement was set arbitrarily, according to the extent to which the King or his officers “chose to relax the forfeiture of all the offender’s goods.”
 Jeffries 154-155.
 See also Boston 725.
 Because of the frequency and sometimes abusive nature of amercements, Chapter 20 of Magna Carta, 9 Hen.
-III, ch.
+Ill, ch.
 14 (1225), prohibited amercements that were disproportionate to the offense or that would deprive the wrongdoer of his means of livelihood:

-“A Free-man shall not be amerced for a small fault, but after the manner of the fault; and for a great fault after the greatness thereof, saving to him his contenement; and a Merchant likewise, saving to him his Merchandise; and any other‘s villain than ours shall be likewise amerced, saving his wainage, if he fall into our mercy.
+“A Free-man shall not be amerced for a small fault, but after the manner of the fault; and for a great fault after the greatness thereof, saving to him his contenement; and a Merchant likewise, saving to him his Merchandise; and any other’s villain than ours shall be - likewise amerced, saving his wainage, if he fall into our mercy.
 And none of the said amerciaments shall be assessed, but by the oath of honest and lawful men of the vicinage.
 Earls and Barons shall not be amerced but by their Peers, and after the manner of their offence.
-No man of
+No man ofthe Church shall be amerced after the quantity of his spiritual Benefice, but after his Lay-tenement, and after the quantity of his offence” (numbers omitted).

 After Magna Carta, the amount of an amercement was initially set by the court.
-A group of the amerced party‘s peers would then be assembled to reduce the amercement in accordance with the party‘s ability to pay.
+A group of the amerced party’s peers would then be assembled to reduce the amercement in accordance with the party’s ability to pay.
 McKechnie 288-289.
 For example, in Le Gras v.
 Bailiff of Bishop of Winchester, Y. B. Mich.
 10 Edw.
 II, pl.
-4 (C. P. 1316), reprinted in 52 Publications of the Selden Society 3, 5 (1934), an amercement for improper civil pleading was vacated, and the bailiff who had imposed the amercement was ordered to “take a moderate amercement proper to the magnitude and manner of that offence.”
+4 (C. P. 1316), reprinted in 52 Publications of the Selden Society 3, 5 (1934), an amercement for improper civil pleading was vacated, and the bailiff who had imposed the amercement was ordered to “take a moderate amercement proper tо the magnitude and manner of that offence.”
 See also Granucci, “Nor Cruel and Unusual Punishments Inflicted:” The Original Meaning, 57 Calif.
 L. Rev. 839, 845-846 (1969) (Granucci) (listing other examples of amercements that were reduced or set aside).

 Fines and amercements had very similar functions.
 Fines originated in the 13th century as voluntary sums paid to the Crown to avoid an indefinite prison sentence for a common-law crime or to avoid royal displeasure.
-2 Pollock & Maitland 517; Massey 1261.
+2 Pollock & Mait-land 517; Massey 1261.
 The fine operated as a substitute for imprisonment.
 Having no actual power to impose a fine, the court would sentence the wrongdoer to prison.
 “To avoid imprisonment, the wrongdoer would then ‘make fine’ by ‘voluntarily’ contracting with the Crown to pay money, thereby ending the matter.
 The Crown gradually eliminated the voluntary nature of the fine by imposing indefinite sentences upon wrongdoers who effectively would be forced to pay the fine.
 Once the fine was no longer voluntary, it became the equivalent of an amercement.”
 Note, at 1715.
 See also Boston 719-720.
 Although in theory fines were voluntary while amercements were not, the purpose of the two penalties was equivalent, and it is not surprising that in practice it became difficult to distinguish the two.

 “I have an interest in your hate’s proceeding,